-Still, I think it’s better to make your keto rice substitute at home, anyway.
+Still, I think it’s better to substitute your keto rice at home.
 Cauliflower is probably the best candidate for this.
 But you can also shred cabbage with a food processor and sauté it like rice.

 In contrast, rutabaga rice is, in my opinion, more time-consuming to prepare because you have to take an extra step and use a spiral slicer on the root first.

 Cauliflower is the absolute jack of all trades when replacing high-carb foods.
 Whether pizza, puree, or rice, cauliflower brings the right texture, flavor, and health benefits to a ketogenic diet.

 To maximize the health benefits of low-carb rice, I use Organic Grass-Fed Ghee Butter (buy on Amazon).